 The Three Peaks challenge is undoubtedly the UK’s leading challenge event - and for good reason.
 The journey takes you from the wild beauty of the Scottish highlands, through the quiet majesty of the Lake District, finally culminating in rugged Snowdonia.
-I was lucky enough to head out on the challenge this summer and it was quite the eye-opening experience.
+I was lucky enough to take on the challenge last summer and it was quite the eye-opening experience.
 Here are five things I learnt from my trek.

 1) The UK has phenomenal scenery.

 The Three Peaks challenge offers ample opportunity to see England, Scotland and Wales’ best and most beautiful spots.
 We kick things off in Scotland with the highest peak in the British Isles, Ben Nevis.
 The drive to ‘the Ben’ is awesome: you’ll whizz past delicate waterfalls and huge craggy munros, set against the expansive highlands sky.
 The trek itself is gorgeous - on a clear day you’ll be treated to panoramic views of the surrounding lochs and mountains.

 After the beauty of the Scottish Highlands, it is then England'‘s turn to impress.
 Whilst you drive through the night to get to Wasdale Head to tackle Scafell Pike, once you arrive and rub the sleep out of your eyes you’re in for a treat.
 The lack of light pollution means that the stars are phenomenally clear, and they’ll help guide you to the summit of England’s highest peak in time for sunrise.
 As you approach the summit, your surroundings will begin to emerge from the darkness in an orange glow.
 Our guides will then point out the spot on the horizon where the sun will rise, and before you know it the whole of the Lake District is lit up beneath you.
 There is nothing quite as breathtaking as watching the sunrise from England’s highest point!